Static Forms - Secure form backend and form endpoint for contact formsStatic Forms - Secure form backend and form endpoint for contact forms

 We recommend verifying webhook requests to ensure they're coming from Static Forms.
 You can do this by:

-• Checking the apiKey in the payload matches your expected key
+• Checking data.apiKey in the payload matches your expected key

 • Using a secret token in your webhook URL (e.g., https://yoursite.com/webhook?token=SECRET)